Gravity Falls: Broadcast edits

 The symbol on Grunkle Stan's fez was changed from a crescent shape resembling the Islamic crescent to a fish-like symbol mid-way through the first season's broadcast.
 The symbol represents his membership in the Royal Order of the Holy Mackerel.
 When the series was released to Disney+, the crescent-shaped symbol was edited out entirely, leaving a symbol-less fez in the early episodes—later episodes featuring the fish-like symbol were unaffected.
 However, the crescent symbol remains in the thumbnails, and on the zodiac wheel in the title sequence.
 Hirsch drew attention to the change on Twitter.
 Disney has not commented on why it was removed.
 Sometime later, the symbol on the fez was restored.

-In 2017, Disney Channel redubbed Louis C.K.'s minor role as "The Horrifying Sweaty One-Armed Monstrosity" in the 2015 episode "Weirdmageddon Part 1", as well as its 2016 follow-up episode and series finale, "Weirdmageddon 3: Take Back The Falls", following the comedian's admission of sexual misconduct.
+In 2017, Disney Channel redubbed Louis C.K.'s minor role as "The Horrifying Sweaty One-Armed Monstrosity" in the 2015 episode "Weirdmageddon Part 1", as well as its 2016 follow-up episode and series finale, "Weirdmageddon 3: Take Back the Falls", following the comedian's admission of sexual misconduct.
 Series creator Alex Hirsch is now credited as voicing the character.

 Merchandise

 Home media

 On March 27, 2018, Shout!
-Factory announced that they would release the complete series as a box set on July 24, 2018, on DVD and Blu-ray Disc.
+Factory announced that it would release the complete series as a box set on July 24, 2018, on DVD and Blu-ray Disc.
 The box set is available in a "Collector's Edition", which includes an exclusive bonus features disc.
 The complete series has only been released in the United States and Canada.
+The box set is now out of print.